 21. Develop energy infrastructure, markets, and trading arrangements that are resilient in the face of natural or geopolitical disruptions, including through well-functioning and transparent markets, diversified energy fuels, sources and routes, enhanced energy efficiency, and enhanced price elasticities.

-22. Facilitate investments for secure and sustainable energy, including innovative investment to encourage clean energy technologies, upstream investment, and quality infrastructure investment.
+22. Facilitate investments in secure and sustainable energy, including investment to encourage clean energy technology uptake, energy efficiency, upstream investment, and quality infrastructure investment.

-23. Maintain an open dialogue among energy-producing, -transit and -consuming countries on energy security, technology and policy on neutral platforms.
+23. Maintain an appropriate dialogue among energy-producing, -transit and -consuming countries on energy security, technology and policy.

-24. Promote regional connectivity of energy infrastructure projects to enhance energy efficiency, to integrate renewable energy, and to optimize energy resource utilization.
-Enhance efforts to make regional energy integration a reality.
-Encourage interconnection infrastructure projects among countries with complementary energy resources as a cost-effective way to enhance mutual energy security and stabilize energy systems.
+24. Promote regional connectivity of energy infrastructure projects to enhance energy efficiency, to integrate renewable energy, and to optimize energy resource utilization in a sustainable manner Enhance efforts to make regional energy integration a reality.
+Encourage interconnection infrastructure projects between countries with complementary energy resources as a cost-effective way to enhance mutual energy security and stabilize energy systems.

 25. Engage in dialogue with financial institutions to align investment incentives with the objectives of the sustainable development goals, including climate change.
 Create structural, institutional and regulatory framework conditions that enable investment throughout the value chain that reward efficient provision of energy services rather than use of energy resources.